wssimms/gssquared/Docs/Compatibility.md

 Ascii Express 3.46 loads.
 Of course, we don't have any serial ports on here right now.
 But, it also boots up into 80 column mode when it sees the Videx Videoterm! ha!

+## Wizardry

+if there's a Videx, wizardry (aka Pascal) turns it on.
+Then all you see is the Videx screen.
+Huh.

+## Epyx Preview Disk

+baseball ok.
+Winter Games, something's not right, is it trying to double-buffer and it isn't triggering correctly?